cloudbitvps/developers.scalingo.com/markdown/index.md

 section](/#changelog) of this documentation and on our [changelog website](http://changelog.scalingo.com)

-> Last update: Wednesday 15th December 2015
+> Last update: Wednesday 7th June 2016

 ||| col |||